 Do not try to shy away from things that aren’t working and hope they will in the long-run.
 It’s better to acknowledge than put a close eye on them.

 Acceptance is the key.
 Once you know what isn’t working and accepted it, one can work towards fixing it.

-Once the acceptance is registered in the mind body and soul, one can make the next move in the right direction.
+Once the acceptance is registered in the mind-body and soul, one can make the next move in the right direction.

-I will share with you one of my failure in starting an IT coaching class in Surat.
+I will share with you one of my failures in starting an IT coaching class in Surat.
 After a few days, we (me and my cousin brother) were clear the business isn’t going to work.
 We accepted – it isn’t we both have the time or energy for it.
 Soon we moved in the right direction to sell it off to a potential buyer who can make it happen.
 It will give us the best possible price for the setup.